Equipo de la Misión:

 Perfil de la Misión:

 The mission included meetings with key stakeholders within the government, associated departments/agencies and UN offices.
 In total eleven different institutions were consulted.
-In addition UN-SPIDER and DMC organised a one day workshop on 20 October 2011 bringing together more than 75 representatives from various government/UN agencies and academia of the country to discuss cross cutting issues related to use of geographic and space-based information for disaster risk reduction and emergency response.
+In addition UN-SPIDER and DMC organised a one day workshop on 20 October 2011 bringing together more than 75 representatives from various government/UN agencies and academia of the country to discuss cross cutting issues related to use of geographic and for disaster risk reduction and emergency response.

 Conclusiones de la Misión: